Apply Now

 Learn More about Hiring Trends for Long Term Acute Care Occupational Therapists in Oregon

 At AMN Healthcare, we have successfully placed 3 Long Term Acute Care Occupational Therapists in high-paying Travel jobs across Oregon, helping professionals like you find rewarding opportunities in top healthcare facilities.
 These recently filled positions offered weekly pay ranging from $1,604 to $2,038, with an average of $1,828 per week.
-Job placements spanned multiple cities around Oregon including Springfield ensuring flexibility and a variety of work environments.
+Job placements spanned multiple cities around Oregon including Sturtevant, Oak Creek, and Springfield ensuring flexibility and a variety of work environments.

 Our previously filled roles were at respected healthcare institutions such as LifePoint: Vibra Specialty Hospital of Portland, demonstrating the wide range of opportunities available for skilled professionals like you.
 If you’re looking for similar Travel job openings in Oregon, now is the perfect time to explore your options.
 With our industry expertise and personalized job-matching services, AMN Healthcare can help you find your ideal position with competitive pay and great benefits.